 On canvas, other surfaces and through the materials selected for his sculpted work, versatile Pittsburgh artist Ray Sokolowski has compiled a thoroughly insightful recollection of a rich life fully observed.
 His documentation of that journey combines a history of family events and the dwellings and neighborhoods that framed them with an eclectic range of sights and situations – commonplace and decidedly not – that captured his interest over the years.
-While Ray’s work conveys his distinctive interpretations of his life’s respective subjects, it is also representative of a style that has established him as a figure of substance in the Pittsburgh arts community.
-Ray’s artistic approach that has led to a number of commissions from clients who specify the focus and painting-versus-sculpture medium of the assignments being funded.
+While Ray’s work conveys his distinctive interpretations of his life’s respective subjects, it is also representative of a post-impressionistic style that has established him as a figure of substance in the Pittsburgh arts community.
+Ray’s artistic approach has led to a number of commissions from clients who specify the focus and painting-versus-sculpture medium of the assignments being funded.

 Ray graduated from the Art Institute of Pittsburgh in 1963 and immediately landed a job as a glassware designer.
 After just six months at his first job, he left and joined the Navy.
 It was the Vietnam war era.
 He was assigned to the submarine service that patrolled the southeastern coast of the United States.

 After his time in the navy, in 1969, Ray found a job as a team artisan for F. W. Kestle Display Company in Pittsburgh, PA.
 His tasks included assisting in metal sculpting and designing retail window displays.
 He also sculpted works for St. Hyacinth Catholic Catholic Church in Monesson, PA including the altar, tabernacle and stations of the cross.
-(This church as since permanently closed due to the death of the owner.)

 In 1982, he found a job at the Carnegie Museum of Art as an Installation Specialist.
 For 24 years, Ray would mat, frame, install works of art and create mounts, plus ship and receive various works of art.
 He was also responsible for hand-lettering all exhibition wall texts before this task was produced by the vinyl decal process.
 Ray’s main reason for wanting to work at The Carnegie was so that he could be close to and have hands-on experience with the artworks of the masters.
 Ray spent his evenings and weekend time away from the gallery doing sculpting and painting.
 Once he felt the need to switch up his life again, he left the Carnegie Museum of Art to became a full time painter and sculptor.
 The years of working with famous paintings and sculptures have greatly inspired his art style and how he uses his tools and mediums.
 His artistic technique continues to transform with each artwork he makes.
 When asked to describe his painting style, he says, “I evolve, I evolve, I evolve.
 I don’t want to be static.”